Paid Family Medical Leave

 • Family medical leave, to care for a family member with a serious health condition

-• New child leave, to care for and bond with a new child, whether by birth, adoption or foster care, and
+• New child leave, to care for and bond with a new child by birth, adoption, or foster care

-We are often asked, what is a “serious medical condition.”
-That is one that prevents you from doing your job for mor than three days in a row.
-It also requires at least on of the following:
+We are often asked what counts as a “serious medical condition.”
+It is one that prevents you from doing your job for more than three days in a row.
+It also requires at least one of the following:

 • An overnight stay in a medical facility

-• 2 or more treatments by a health care provider within 30 days from the day you had to be out of work, or
+• Two or more treatments by a health care provider within 30 days from the day you had to be out of work

-• 1 treatment within the 30 days, with plans for continued treatment, including and prescriptions
+• One treatment within 30 days, along with plans for continued treatment, including prescriptions

-The benefits provided through the Massachusetts PFML program are designed to help workers maintain their financial stability during times of need, and to support them as they care for themselves or their loved ones.
-The program is funded through payroll contributions from workers, and all eligible employees are automatically enrolled in the program.
+The Massachusetts PFML program helps workers maintain financial stability during times of need and supports them as they care for themselves or loved ones.
+Workers fund the program through payroll contributions, and all eligible employees are automatically enrolled.

-If you believe you need Paid Family and Medical Leave, an experienced Boston medical leave lawyer may be able to help, especially with issues navigating issues of eligibility, notice and retaliation.
+If you believe you need Paid Family and Medical Leave, an experienced Boston medical leave lawyer may be able to help, especially with issues involving eligibility, notice, and retaliation.
 The attorneys at Gordon Law Group, LLP are frequently cited among the best employment lawyers in the nation.
-Based in Boston, they represent individuals who need medical leave from workplaces across the country and are committed to holding employers accountable for denying that leave or retaliating against employees who ask for help.
+Based in Boston, they represent individuals who need medical leave from workplaces across the country and work to hold employers accountable for denying leave or retaliating against employees who ask for help.

 PFML v.
 FMLA

-Massachusetts Paid Family and Medical Leave Act (PFML) and the federal Family Medical Leave Act (FMLA) are different, although they do cover very similar conditions.
+Massachusetts Paid Family and Medical Leave Act (PFML) and the federal Family Medical Leave Act (FMLA) are different, even though they cover similar conditions.

 The biggest difference is in benefits.
-Under FLA, covered employees receive up to 12 weeks of protected leave, but employers are not required to pay employees taking FMLA.
-In other words, leave under FMLA is unpaid.
+Under FMLA, covered employees receive up to 12 weeks of protected leave, but employers do not have to pay them.
+In other words, FMLA leave is unpaid.

 Eligibility

-To be eligible for PFML, an employee must have earned $5,700 (in 2022) or $6,000 (in 2023) during the last 4 completed calendar quarters and have worked for an employer with at least 50 employees, although employers with fewer than 50 employees may choose to opt into the program.
+To be eligible for PFML, an employee must have earned $5,700 (in 2022) or $6,000 (in 2023) during the last four completed calendar quarters and must have worked for an employer with at least 50 employees.
+Employers with fewer than 50 employees may still choose to opt in.

-One of the key benefits of the Massachusetts PFML program is the level of support it provides to workers who need time off from work.
-Unlike traditional family and medical leave, which is typically unpaid, the Massachusetts PFML program provides eligible workers with a portion of their regular pay while they are out on leave.
-This can be a critical source of financial support during a difficult time, and helps to reduce the financial burden that often comes with caring for a loved one.
+One key benefit of the Massachusetts PFML program is the support it offers workers who need time off.
+Unlike traditional family and medical leave, which is typically unpaid, PFML provides eligible workers with a portion of their regular pay while on leave.
+This support can ease the financial burden that often comes with caring for a loved one.

-Eligible employees can receive up to 26 weeks of paid leave (20 weeks of medical leave, 12 weeks of family leave, and no more than 26 weeks of combined family and medical leave) at up to 90% of their average weekly wage, capped at a maximum weekly benefit amount.
+Eligible employees can receive up to 26 weeks of paid leave (20 weeks of medical leave, 12 weeks of family leave, and no more than 26 weeks combined).
+They may receive up to 90% of their average weekly wage, capped at a maximum weekly benefit.
 In 2022, the maximum weekly benefit is $1,084.31.
-In 2023, it will increase to $1,129.82.
+In 2023, it increases to $1,129.82.

 What About Paid Time Off

-Many employers offer paid time off, in the form of sic days, vacation days and personal time.
-You cannot use PTO on the same days as you receive PFML benefits.
+Many employers offer paid time off in the form of sick days, vacation days, and personal time.
+You cannot use PTO on the same days you receive PFML benefits.

 You Keep Your Same Job